 The funds in the Cash Hub are held on deposit with Australia and New Zealand Banking Group Limited, ABN 11 005 357 522 (ANZ) and are held in custody by BNP Paribas Securities Services (BNP).
 OneVue Wealth manages and operates the Cash Hub under authority from BNP.
-We will not withdraw any part of your money except at your or your Nominated Representative's direction.
+We will not withdraw any part of your money except at your direction.